Axatilimab Plus Ruxolitinib Shows Manageable Safety in Untreated cGVHD

 Key Takeaways

-Phase 2 interim safety data presented at EBMT 2026 annual meeting suggest no additive toxicity with the novel combination chronic GVHD regimen.
+Phase 2 interim safety data presented at the EBMT 2026 Annual Meeting suggest no additive toxicity with the novel combination chronic GVHD regimen.

-A combination of axatilimab (Niktimvo) and ruxolitinib (Jakafi) demonstrated a safety profile comparable with ruxolitinib alone with no evidence of additive toxicity in patients with newly diagnosed moderate or severe chronic graft-versus-host disease (cGVHD), according to findings presented at the European Blood and Marrow Transplantation (EBMT) Society Annual Meeting.1
+A combination of axatilimab (Niktimvo) and ruxolitinib (Jakafi) demonstrated a safety profile comparable with ruxolitinib alone, with no evidence of additive toxicity in patients with newly diagnosed moderate or severe chronic graft-vs-host disease (cGVHD), according to findings presented at the EBMT Society’s 52nd Annual Meeting.1

 Among treated patients in the ongoing phase 2 trial (NCT06388564), grade 3 or higher treatment-emergent adverse events (TEAEs) occurred in 25.0% of patients who received the combination compared with 15.8% who received ruxolitinib alone and 18.8% who received corticosteroids, and no prespecified threshold for stopping due to unacceptable toxicity was met.

-“In this ongoing phase 2 trial, the safety analysis shows a continued favorable adverse effect profile, especially in the combination arm, and treatment is ongoing in majority of the patients,” Amandeep Salhotra, MD, of City of Hope National Medical Center in Duarte, California, stated in his presentation of the data.
+“In this ongoing phase 2 trial, the safety analysis shows a continued favorable adverse effect profile, especially in the combination arm, and treatment is ongoing in a majority of the patients,” Amandeep Salhotra, MD, of City of Hope in Duarte, California, stated in his presentation of the data.

 Background and Rationale

 Chronic GVHD remains a leading cause of morbidity and nonrelapse mortality following allogeneic hematopoietic stem cell transplantation.
-Its pathogenesis is driven by distinct but interacting mechanisms: CSF-1 receptor (CSF-1R)–dependent monocyte and macrophage activation contributes to fibrosis and end-organ damage, while JAK1/JAK2-mediated cytokine signaling promotes T-cell activation and systemic inflammation.
+Its pathogenesis is driven by distinct but interacting mechanisms: colony-stimulating factor (CSF)-1 receptor (CSF-1R)–dependent monocyte and macrophage activation contributes to fibrosis and end-organ damage, whereas JAK1/JAK2-mediated cytokine signaling promotes T-cell activation and systemic inflammation.

 Study Design

-The ongoing, randomized, open-label, multicenter phase 2 study (NCT06388564) enrolled patients aged at least 12 years with new-onset moderate or severe cGVHD per 2014 NIH consensus criteria and no prior systemic cGVHD therapy.
-Patients were randomly assigned 1:1:1 to axatilimab 0.3 mg/kg every 2 weeks plus ruxolitinib 10 mg twice daily, ruxolitinib 10 mg twice daily alone, or corticosteroids (starting dose 1 mg/kg/day prednisone equivalent) for up to 24 months.
+The ongoing, randomized, open-label, multicenter phase 2 study enrolled patients aged at least 12 years with new-onset moderate or severe cGVHD per 2014 National Institutes of Health (NIH) consensus criteria and no prior systemic cGVHD therapy.
+Patients were randomly assigned 1:1:1 to axatilimab 0.3 mg/kg every 2 weeks plus ruxolitinib 10 mg twice daily, ruxolitinib 10 mg twice daily alone, or corticosteroids (starting dose 1 mg/kg/d prednisone equivalent) for up to 24 months.
 Randomization was stratified by disease severity and concurrent use of a calcineurin inhibitor or mTOR inhibitor.

-The primary end point is overall response defined as complete or partial response per 2014 NIH consensus criteria at 6 months, or cycle 7 day 1, in the absence of new systemic therapy for cGVHD.
+The primary end point is overall response, defined as complete or partial response per the 2014 NIH consensus criteria at 6 months (cycle 7, day 1), in the absence of new systemic therapy for cGVHD.
 Safety and tolerability are secondary end points.
-A prespecified interim safety analysis was conducted after approximately 30 patients had received at least one cycle of treatment, with a stopping criterion for unacceptable toxicity set at at least 4 patients in any group experiencing a toxic event.
+A prespecified interim safety analysis was conducted after approximately 30 patients had received at least 1 cycle of treatment, with a stopping criterion for unacceptable toxicity at least 4 patients in any group experiencing a toxic event.

 Patient Characteristics